PatrickHechler/primitive-code/README.md

     * `X00` contains the number of the illegal interrupt
     * exits with `(128 + illegal_interrup_number)` (without calling the exit interrupt)
     * if this interrupt is tried to bee called, but it is forbidden to call this interrupt, the program exits with `128`
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ERRORS_UNKNOWN_COMMAND` :  unknown command
     * value: `1`
     * exits with `7` (without calling the exit interrupt)
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ERRORS_ILLEGAL_MEMORY` :  illegal memory
     * value: `2`
     * exits with `6` (without calling the exit interrupt)
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ERRORS_ARITHMETIC_ERROR` :  arithmetic error
     * value: `3`
     * exits with `5` (without calling the exit interrupt)
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_EXIT` :  exit
     * value: `4`
     * use `X00` to specify the exit number of the progress
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_MEMORY_ALLOC` :  allocate a memory-block
     * value: `5`
     * `X00` saves the size of the block
     * if the value of `X00` is `-1` after the call the memory-block could not be allocated
     * if the value of `X00` is not `-1`, `X00` points to the first element of the allocated memory-block
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_MEMORY_REALLOC` :  reallocate a memory-block
     * value: `6`
     * `X00` points to the memory-block
     * `X01` is set to the new size of the memory-block
     * `X01` will be `-1` if the memory-block could not be reallocated, the old memory-block will remain valid and should be freed if it is not longer needed
     * `X01` will point to the new memory block, the old memory-block was automatically freed, so it should not be used, the new block should be freed if it is not longer needed
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_MEMORY_FREE` :  free a memory-block
     * value: `7`
     * `X00` points to the old memory-block
     * after this the memory-block should not be used
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_OPEN_STREAM` :  open new stream
     * value: `8`
     * `X00` contains a pointer to the STRING, which refers to the file which should be read